 And it all starts with the classic title song, which features a machine-like riff driving Bon Scott‘s smart, winking lyrics.
 Like Chuck Berry before him, Scott was capable of taking everyday topics and turning them into street-smart poetry.
-“Ain’t No Fun (Waiting ‘Round to Be a Millionaire),’ ‘There’s Gonna Be Some Rockin’ and ‘R.I.P.
-(Rock in Peace)’ aren’t as well known; in fact, ‘R.I.P’ didn’t even make it to the U.S. version of the album that was released in 1981.
+“Ain’t No Fun (Waiting ‘Round to Be a Millionaire),” “There’s Gonna Be Some Rockin'” and “R.I.P.
+(Rock in Peace)” aren’t as well known.
+In fact, “R.I.P” didn’t even make it to the U.S. version of the album, released in 1981.
 But they’re each prime AC/DC, taking traditional rock ‘n’ roll and making it as loud as possible.

-‘Problem Child,’ which would go on to become a fan favorite, makes its first appearance here (it first showed up on a U.S. LP as part of ‘Let There Be Rock’).
-The band places the song’s main riff at the center, and everything else revolves around it – even the maracas at the end of the song, which elevate it into another dimension.
+“Problem Child,” which would go on to become a fan favorite, makes its initial appearance here, though it wouldn’t show up in U.S. until 1977’s Let There Be Rock.
+AC/DC places the song’s main riff at the center, and everything else revolves around it – even the maracas at the end of the song, which elevate it into another dimension.
 And check out Angus Young: Backed by the killer rhythm section of bassist Mark Evans, drummer Phil Rudd and rhythm guitarist Malcolm Young, he’s an unstoppable force.

-While the double- (and triple-) entendre ‘Big Balls’ is somewhat obvious lyrically, the song at least shows the band’s massive sense of humor.
-And ‘Jailbreak’ remains a lost classic.
-It closes the original version of the album but wouldn’t be released in the U.S. until much later.
-That’s a shame, because, like the rest of ‘Dirty Deeds Done Dirt Cheap,’ it explodes out of the speakers.
+While the double- (and triple-) entendre “Big Balls” is somewhat obvious lyrically, the song at least shows AC/DC’s massive sense of humor.
+And “Jailbreak” remains a lost classic.
+It closes the original version of Dirty Deeds Done Dirt Cheap, but wouldn’t be released in the U.S. until much later.
+That’s a shame, because, like the rest of this album, it explodes out of the speakers.

-When the album was eventually reconfigured for U.S. ears, it ended up reaching No. 3 and going multiplatinum.
-Today, it remains one of the band’s most popular albums, with or without Scott.
+When Dirty Deeds Done Dirt Cheap was eventually reconfigured for U.S. ears, it ended up reaching No. 3, going multiplatinum.
+Today, it remains one of AC/DC’s most popular albums, with or without Bon Scott.